andypike/rectify/readme.md

 Rectify includes `ActiveModel::Validations` for you so you can use all of the Rails validations that you are used to within your models.

 Your Form Object has a `#valid?` method that will validate the attributes of your form as well as any (deeply) nested form objects and array attributes that contain form objects.
+There is also an `#invalid?` method that returns the opposite of `#valid?`.

 ### Strong Parameters

-Did you notice in the example above that there was no mention of strong parameters.
+Did you notice in the example above that there was no mention of Strong Parameters.
 That's because with Form Objects you do not need strong parameters.
 You only specify attributes in your form that are allowed to be accepted.
 All other data in your params hash is ignored.